McUsr/FB/Docs/technical/termsandjargon.md

 	backup of a folder, the most low-level of scripts through the execution path.

+* **BACKUP\_SET** The set of backups that constitutes the backups for one time_period. whether it is for one day, one week, or one month.
+The number of BACKUP_SETS is what we rotate, in the end.
+Not days or months, but backup sets.

-* **backup-type** The type of backup, all types relies on tar, and all backups are compressed into tarballs.
+* **backup-type** The type of backup, all types relies on tar, and all backups ar e compressed into tarballs.
 	(.tar.gz). the types are:

 	* Full: Which is a full backup of the folder, and in